Do You Show These Signs of Aging?

 Results vary but typically last anywhere from 1 to 2 years.

 How to Prolong the Benefits of a PRP Facelift

-Similarly to recovering from a traditional facelift, sun protection and moisturizing are paramount in helping yourself heal in the days following your PRP facelift.
+Similar to recovering from a traditional facelift, sun protection, and moisturizing are paramount in helping yourself heal in the days following your PRP facelift.

 If you have further concerns or questions, please don’t hesitate to contact us to schedule a free consultation.